ammar-homaida-statistics/easystatisticsacademy/modeling/assumptions/outliers/index.md

 ---
 layout: default
 title: Outliers
-description: Learn what outliers are, why they matter in regression analysis, and how unusual observations can influence model estimates and conclusions.
+description: Learn what outliers are, why they matter in regression analysis, how they influence models, and how analysts investigate unusual observations.
 permalink: /modeling/assumptions/outliers/
 sidebar: false
 ---